 How to Make Overnight Oats

 This raspberry overnight oats recipe is enough for 2 servings.
-You can either make these in 2 separate mason jars, or combine all ingredients together in one large container and divide out in the morning.
+You can either make these in 2 separate mason jars, or combine all ingredients together in one large container and divide in the morning.

 - Step 1: Combine oats, milk, and hemp seeds.
 Mix until combined.
 Top with frozen raspberries and sliced almonds.
 You can either add the almond butter when you prep the oats, or you can add it in the morning when you are ready to eat (I like the almond butter at room temp so I add in the morning).

-Step 2: Cover and place in fridge overnight!
-Then enjoy these high protein overnight oats!
+- Step 2: Cover and place in fridge overnight and enjoy in the morning.